tukaani-project/xz-java/README.md

   speed optimizations).
 The default build options require OpenJDK 11 or later, and create Java 8 compatible binaries.

 Building with Apache Ant
 ------------------------

+  All output files go into the `build` directory.
-  Type `ant` to compile the classes and create the .jar files.
+   * Type `ant` to compile the classes and create the JAR files.
-  Type `ant doc` to build the javadoc HTML documentation.
+   * Type `ant doc` to build the javadoc HTML documentation.
-  Type `ant -projecthelp` to see all available targets.
+   * Type `ant -projecthelp` to see all available targets.

-  Notes about old build environments:
+### Old build environments

   * If you are using Ant older than 1.10.2: